Adaptive evolution in the human genome: Difficulties in identifying positive selection

 As noted previously, many of the tests used to detect adaptive evolution have very large degrees of uncertainty surrounding their estimates.
 While there are many different modifications applied to individual tests to overcome the associated problems, two types of confounding variables are particularly important in hindering the accurate detection of adaptive evolution: demographic changes and biased gene conversion.

 Demographic changes are particularly problematic and may severely bias estimates of adaptive evolution.
 The human lineage has undergone both rapid population size contractions and expansions over its evolutionary history, and these events will change many of the signatures thought to be characteristic of adaptive evolution (Nielsen et al. 2007).
-Some genomic methods have been shown through simulations to be relatively robust to demographic changes (e.g. Willamson et al. 2007).
+Some genomic methods have been shown through simulations to be relatively robust to demographic changes (e.g. Williamson et al. 2007).
 However, no tests are completely robust to demographic changes, and new genetic phenomena linked to demographic changes have recently been discovered.
 This includes the concept of “surfing mutations”, where new mutations can be propagated with a population expansion (Klopfstein et al. 2006).

 A phenomenon which could severely alter the way we look for signatures of adaptive evolution is biased gene conversion (BGC) (Galtier and Duret 2007).
 Meiotic recombination between homologous chromosomes that are heterozygous at a particular locus can produce a DNA mismatch.
 DNA repair mechanisms are biased towards repairing a mismatch to the CG base pair.
 This will lead allele frequencies to change, leaving a signature of non-neutral evolution (Galtier et al. 2001).
 The excess of AT to GC mutations in human genomic regions with high substitution rates (human accelerated regions, HARs) implies that BGC has occurred frequently in the human genome (Pollard et al. 2006, Galtier and Duret 2007).
 Initially, it was postulated that BGC could have been adaptive (Galtier et al. 2001), but more recent observations have made this seem unlikely.
 Firstly, some HARs show no substantial signs of selective sweeps around them.
 Secondly, HARs tend to be present in regions with high recombination rates (Pollard et al. 2006).
 In fact, BGC could lead to HARs containing a high frequency of deleterious mutations (Galtier and Duret 2007).
 However, it is unlikely that HARs are generally maladaptive, because DNA repair mechanisms themselves would be subject to strong selection if they propagated deleterious mutations.
 Either way, BGC should be further investigated, because it may force radical alteration of the methods which test for the presence of adaptive evolution.